Great Tibet Tour Logo GREAT TIBET TOUR ®

 From Australia, the second viable way to Tibet from Australia is via Kathmandu, Nepal.
 From Kathmandu, you can either board a flight from Kathmandu to Tibet or take an overland trip from Kathmandu to Lhasa.

-If you are coming from Sydney, however, your other viable option to reach Tibet aside from that of mainland China is via Kathmandu, Nepal.
-Since Tibet is under the jurisdiction of the Chinese Government, flights coming from mainland China are considered local flights to Tibet.
+If you are coming from Sydney, your other viable option to reach Tibet aside from that of mainland China is via Kathmandu, Nepal.
+Since Tibet is under the jurisdiction of the Chinese Government, flights coming from mainland China are considered domestic flights to Tibet.
 Hence, the only direct international flights to Tibet are those coming from the country of Nepal.
 Flights from Sydney to Kathmandu usually take around 21 hours and 8 minutes with stopovers either in KUL, DOH, AUH, or BKK.

 Once you arrive in Kathmandu, you need to set about applying for your China Group Visa with the help of your tour agent.
 With your China Group Visa, you can board a flight to Lhasa, Tibet, or cross the Sino-Nepalese Border.
 For your Tibet Travel Permit, your agent will hand over it to you at Lhasa Gonggar Airport after your arrival or at the border before you get through.